Course Reptition and Course Drop Deadlines

 times by submitting an appeal form to the Counseling Office.
 The appeal request will

-be evaluated by the dean, counseling and matriculation or designee.
+be evaluated by the dean of counseling or designee.

 A student should always check with an academic counselor before dropping a course